 - Open the Eclipse program and choose the default workspace when prompted.

 - Once you’re inside Eclipse, navigate to Preferences, select Java, and then select Installed JREs.

 - Now you need to select the JRE (Java Runtime Environment) which matches the JDK that you downloaded.
 If your computer doesn’t pick it up automatically you will need to add it manually using the Add button.

 - To do this, click Add, select the Standard VM option and click Next.
 Tell the program where to find the JDK (the file directory) and click Finish.
 Click OK, and we’re set!

-Using The Eclipse IDENow, before we start it is extremely important that you realise that the Eclipse IDE is an extremely powerful tool which will help you learn Java basics.
+Now, before we start you must realize that the Eclipse IDE is an extremely powerful tool that will help you learn Java basics.
 It contains four distinct areas:

-- A properly written object will have boundaries that are well-defined.
+- A properly written object will have well-defined boundaries.

-- Objects are only aware of their own data and of any other object that it needs to connect with.
+- Objects are only aware of their data and any other object that it needs to connect with.

 - Objects have a defined set of activities that they perform – nothing more, nothing less.